dev-centr/templates/README.md

 1. Commit changes locally.
 Use multiple small commits and be descriptive about your changes.
 Commit them in small batches by picking a few related files to add each time.
 2. Sync your changes to the team's GitHub.
 [Set up your local SSH key](<https://github.com/FoodTruckNerds/docs/blob/3a503a52af0bb5c354bd4ac0519543a62576cc28/plain%20markdown/ssh-keys-setup.md>), first.

+   > [!Warning]
+   > **VSCode SSH Key Path Bug:** If you are using VSCode and experiencing repeated password prompts for repositories synced with SSH URLs, ensure your local SSH key is *not* located in a path that contains spaces.
+VSCode currently has a bug that prevents it from correctly reading SSH keys from paths with spaces, leading to continuous password requests.
+For more details, refer to the bug report: <https://mail.google.com/mail/u/0/#sent/QgrcJHsbcTcvDzRxtMXTQFWTjDNwLLpCvwb>

 3. To acquire changes from your team, fetch or pull changes (fetch preferred, since it will let you inspect files before overwriting).

 > [!NOTE]